FuelLabs/sway-standards/standards/src11-security-information/README.md

 # Motivation

 White hat hackers may find bugs or exploits in contracts that they want to report to the project for safeguarding of funds.
-It is not immediately obvious from a ContractId, who the right person to contact is.
-This standard aims to make the process of bug reporting as smooth as possible
+It is not immediately obvious from a `ContractId`, who the right person to contact is.
+This standard aims to make the process of bug reporting as smooth as possible.

 # Prior Art